crs4/pydoop/docs/index.rst

 **Version:** |release|

 Welcome to Pydoop.
-Pydoop is a package that provides a Python API for Hadoop MapReduce and HDFS.
-As opposed to other solutions for Hadoop Python programming, Pydoop uses the CPython interpreter and as such allows you to access all the regular Python modules, some of which may not be available for other Python interpreters---e.g., `NumPy
+Pydoop is a package that provides a Python API for `Hadoop <http://hadoop.apache.org>`_ MapReduce and HDFS.
+Pydoop has several advantages [#pydoop]_ over Hadoop's built-in solutions for Python programming, i.e., Hadoop Streaming and Jython: being a CPython package, it allows you to access all standard library and third party modules, some of which may not be available for other Python implementations -- e.g., `NumPy <http://numpy.scipy.org>`_; in addition, Pydoop provides a Python HDFS API which, to the best of our knowledge, is not available in other solutions.
-<numpy.scipy.org>`_.
-Pydoop is based on Hadoop pipes, which is
-slightly faster than Hadoop streaming.
-In addition, Pydoop provides a native Python HDFS API which, to the best of our knowledge, is not available in other solutions.

-Easy Hadoop scripting
+Easy Hadoop Scripting
 +++++++++++++++++++++

-In addition to its complete MapReduce API, Pydoop also provides a solution for easy Hadoop scripting which allows you to work in a way similar to `Dumbo <https://github.com/klbostee/dumbo>`_.
+In addition to its MapReduce and HDFS API, Pydoop also provides a solution for easy Hadoop scripting which allows you to work in a way similar to `Dumbo <https://github.com/klbostee/dumbo>`_.
 This mechanism lowers the programming effort to the point that you may start finding yourself writing simple 3-line throw-away Hadoop scripts!

 For simple tasks such as word counting, for instance, your code would look like this: